steckes/blog/content/posts/rtsan-rs.md

 ## The Implementation

-The implementation was straightforward thanks to Dave and Chris's existing [C-Header](https://github.com/realtime-sanitizer/rtsan/blob/main/include/rtsan_standalone/rtsan_standalone.h), which provides runtime functions to control the sanitizer.
+The implementation was straightforward thanks to David and Chris's existing [C-Header](https://github.com/realtime-sanitizer/rtsan/blob/main/include/rtsan_standalone/rtsan_standalone.h), which provides runtime functions to control the sanitizer.

 The Rust wrapper consists of three crates: